HenriquesLab/mAIcrobe/docs/tutorials/generate_trainingdata.md

 ---

 ### 2) Segment cells (if needed)
-If you don’t have segmentation we can use napari-mAIcrobe to generate Labels layer:
+If you don’t have segmentation we can use mAIcrobe to generate Labels layer:
 - Go to Plugins > mAIcrobe > Compute label
 - Set Base Image, (optionally) Fluor channels and other parameters.
 - Choose a segmentation model (e.g., Isodata or CellPose cyto3)